ksarkies/Remote-Power-Switch/firmware-transceiver/README.md

 The serial bit rate needs to be 115200 baud.

-The Transceiver unit firmware is TBD.
+More information is found on:

-More information will be posted on www.jiggerjuice.info
+www.jiggerjuice.info/electronics/projects/remotecontrol/serial-link-transceiver.html

 K. Sarkies